 - Preheat: Set your oven to 350°F.

 - Sear: Heat your skillet over medium-high heat.
-Add avocado oil and place chicken skin side down.
-Sear for 4 minutes on each side until golden.
+Add avocado oil and swirl to coat the pan.
+Remove the chicken from the marinade (discard the remaining juices) and place skin side down.
+Sear for 3 to 4 minutes on each side until golden brown.

 - Oven Finish: Transfer the entire skillet to the preheated oven.
-Cook for 12-15 minutes.
-Internal temperature should be about 158°F (keep in mind it will continue cooking when resting)
+Cook for 12-15 minutes, depending on thickness.
+The internal temperature should be about 158°F (keep in mind that it will continue cooking while resting).
+See Recipe Notes for boneless chicken breast.

-- Rest: Remove chicken from the oven, cover with foil, and let rest for 10 minutes.
-Internal temperature should reach 165°F.
+- Rest: Remove the pan from the oven and place the chicken on a plate.
+Cover with foil and let the chicken rest for 10 minutes.
+During this resting period, the chicken will continue cooking and the internal temperature should reach 165°F.

-- Serve: Enjoy as a whole or slice off the bone and serve over salad or with a side.
+- Serve: Enjoy whole or slice the meat off the bone to serve over salad like this kale Caesar salad or with your favorite side.
+We like to serve it with a side of buckwheat.

 Ingredients